 > If I am scheduled to work my shifts before the festival, can I set up my camp early?

-At this time we only accept work trade crew members who can contribute the full amount of hours required to earn a weekend pass.
+At this time we only accept work trade crew members who can contribute the full amount of hours required to earn a 3 or 4-day weekend pass.
 Anyone with a weekend pass can come and go as they please, and attend as much or as little of the festival as they want, but must commit the minimum number of hours required for a full weekend pass.

 > What if I need to cancel?

 If you need to withdraw your application please email worktrade@creativeneighborhoods.com ASAP so we can cancel your application.
 If you have already been accepted to a crew you must also copy your crew chief on this email so that everyone is aware of the situation and we can work on refilling your position.
-Depending on how close to the festival weekend you cancel you may be charged a cancellation fee.
+Depending on how close to the festival weekend you cancel you may

 > What are the cancellation fees?